What’s your favorite color?

 Iraq has been battered and bruised.
 However, the country still manages to retain some of its charm, if you look in the right places.
 Erdil is the capital city of this faded powerhouse.
 The Citadel is an ancient fortified mound that represents one of the most iconic landmarks of the country’s past glory.
 Meanwhile, for a dose of the present, check out the Kurdish Textile Museum.

 The building holds beautiful collections of the finest Iraqi textile, while also offering a glimmer of hope to the nation’s progress if peace is successfully maintained.
-Additionally, for the 123RF World Travel Guide, the Shanadar Park also offers a brief respite from the hustle and bustle.
+Additionally, for our World Travel Guide, Shanadar Park also offers a brief respite from the hustle and bustle of the city.
 This patch of greenery is a good place to enjoy a brisk walk or to simply sit and take in the picturesque views.

 Then, head to the Dark Hedges and fulfill your Game of Thrones fantasy as you walk in the footsteps of your favorite characters and wonder what will you do your city was ever to be attacked by a set of ice monsters.
 Ireland’s natural beauty is also second to none and the Wild Atlantic Way offers the best views of the country.
 Donegal’s north accommodates rugged rocky outputs, beautiful patches of greenery and an abundance of fresh seafood.
 So go crazy over delightful Atlantic salmon and crabs.
 If that fails to fire up your appetite, then teleport to Dublin and swing by one of its pubs.
 Here, lend your ears to legendary tales of Irish folklore while you down a pint or two of Guinness.